oparisy/lwjgl-packaging/README.md

 ### Goal ###

-A `gradle.build` script demonstrating the packaging of an LWJGL-dependant project as either a standalone jar or a Windows executable.
+A `gradle.build` script demonstrating the packaging of an LWJGL-dependent project as either a standalone jar or a Windows executable.

 The "Space Invaders" demo LWJGL program is included so as to provide a full-fledged sample.